yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/linq/how-to-serialize-using-xmlserializer.md

 }
 ```

- Bu örnek aşağıdaki çıktıyı üretir:
+ Bu örnek, aşağıdaki çıktıyı üretir:

 ```output
 Testing for type: XElementNullContainer